 More about Dr. Connor's Background:

-- Trained and work at a US NEWS top 10 hospital within their world-renowned neuromuscular orthopedic division.
+- Trained and worked at a US NEWS top 10 hospital within their world-renowned neuromuscular orthopedic division.

 - Board Member of United Cerebral Palsy (UCP) Association of Delaware since 2011.